nogueiraantonio/dscpe-widget-property-editor/README.md

         npm config set widget-template-vue:publicPath ""
     ```

+## 3.5.
+3DS Public Cloud

-## 4.4.
-Widget running on a different network
+The typical use case is when your Widget is running on a different network and you don't have access to the 3DDashboard.

-### 4.4.1.
+### 3.5.1.
 Prerequisites

 You need an HTTPS server on the same network as your 3DDashboard.
 If on 3DS Public Cloud, then Internet is that network.

-### 4.4.2.
+### 3.5.2.
 Some context

 By design, the 3DDashboard must be able to access the widget code.
 Therefore in a context where our local machine can't be reached by the server, we'll assume the 3DDashboard can access to Internet.
 Which is the case for, e.g., the 3DEXPERIENCE public cloud.

 That being said we need an internet-facing HTTPS server to do the job.

-We do find [AWS S3](https://aws.amazon.com/s3/) (a bucket configured as a website) very convenient for this purpose and we do encourage its usage.
+We do find [AWS S3](https://aws.amazon.com/s3/) very convenient for this purpose and we do encourage its usage.

 > If you have any other repository, you'll have to adapt the webpack plugin we wrote (see below).